mtsang9578/BallSimulation/README.md

 # BallSimulation
-Personal project to practice multithreading techniques.
-Simulates particle collisions.
+Project to practice multithreading techniques in Java.
+Creates a bouncing balls in a container.

+## How to Use
 Click inside the window to generate a ball in a random direction.
 Continue clicking to add more balls.
-Main class located in BallSimulation